wcfrobert/wcfrobert.github.io/_posts/2023-02-07-turkeysyria.md

 * Self-centering mechanisms to counteract the tendency for building to get out-of-plumb after an earthquake.
 * Base-isolation which has always been the gold standard for building earthquake protection

 None of these options are particularly cost-prohibitive.
 Yes, they may increase the project cost a few percentage points, but that is nothing compared to the possible losses incurred after an earthquake.
-This is more of a policy and societal value issue.
-Developers and the public needs to know these options exist and that there are tangible benefits for using these technologies.
+This is more of a policy and public awareness issue.
+Developers and the public needs to know these options exist and that there are tangible benefits for employing these technologies.